CpSquared/PSD_gggH1L/README.md

 gggH1L = Contains all the files Necessary for the Numerical Evaluation of the required Amplitude with pySecDec

-Output_Summary_MgggH1L.txt  =  Sample Terminal Output at two different set of run points
+Output_Summary_MgggH1L.txt  =  Sample Terminal Output for the amplitude at two different set of run points

+Expansion by regions = Contains all the files to evaluate the master integrals using the expansion by regions method

 Mathematica_Notebooks = Mathematica Notebooks which has my calculations for :